zachlatta/hackclub/workshops/dodge/README.md

 }
 ```

 Now we're in business.
-Mouse clicks will only reset the game if the game has ended, i.e., only on the Game Over screen.
+Mouse clicks will only reset the game if the game has ended, i.e., only on the game over screen.

 ### Spicing it up